TritonDataCenter/node-manta/docs/man/mlogin.md

   other than the default interactive shell.
 Can be especially useful when you provide a script or program to run via `--assets`.

+`--disk disk`
+  Override the OS quota, and use the specified amount of disk.
+  This option is specified in gigabytes.

 `-h, --help`
   Print a help message and exit.

+`--image version`
+  Specifies an image version semver to use in job phases.
+Must be specified as a semver string (default is ~1.0).

 `--init command`
   Specifies a command to execute in the compute zone.
 This command will be